-Unlike many other chronic health conditions, key outcomes for these conditions have not improved over the last 10 years, and, until recently, there have been few genuine therapeutic advances.
+Unlike many other chronic health conditions, key outcomes for these conditions have not improved over the last 10 years and, until recently, there have been few genuine therapeutic advances.

-We will investigate the mechanisms and pathways responsible for pneumonia and progression to empyema.
+- To investigate the mechanisms and pathways responsible for pneumonia and progression to empyema.

 Our ambition is to build upon our previous success in identifying subsets of patients with respiratory disease that will benefit the most from being given a specific treatment.
 To do this we will carry out more data-rich, low patient number, early phase trials in highly characterised patients using the reliable surrogate biological, imaging and physiological measures that we develop.
 We believe the results from these early phase trials will allow us to design and conduct studies that will change the way in which patients with respiratory disease are treated and improve their lung function and quality of life.